dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 Setting up DFTB+
 ================

-For this special usecase, DFTB+ has to get compiled as a shared library and with API support enabled.
-At this point, a basic understanding of how to build DFTB+ is assumed.
-All necessary steps are explained in the INSTALL.rst file in the top level directory of DFTB+, which may be consulted.
-In addition, only the explicit setting of the flags for API support and the creation of a shared library is necessary.
-To instruct DFTB+ that a dynamically linked shared library with API support should be created, the `WITH_API` and `BUILD_SHARED_LIBS` flag in the cmake configuration file `config.cmake` must be set to TRUE, before starting the compilation process!
-If you don't want to mess around with files, a construct like the following is a convenient way to specify these flags, while configuring CMake:
+For this special use case, DFTB+ needs to be compiled as a shared library with API support enabled.
+At this point, a basic understanding of how to build DFTB+ is assumed (all necessary steps are explained in the INSTALL.rst file in the top level directory of the DFTB+ repository).
+The CMake configuration for this case can be done by settining the WITH_API and BUILD_SHARED_LIBS flags to be TRUE in the file config.cmake, before starting the configuration and compilation process.
+Alternatively, if you do not want to modify files, a construct like the following is a convenient way to specify these flags on the command line while configuring with CMake:

-``cmake -DBUILD_SHARED_LIBS=1 -DWITH_API=1 -DCMAKE_TOOLCHAIN_FILE=../sys/gnu.cmake ..``
+``cmake -DBUILD_SHARED_LIBS=1 -DWITH_API=1 ..``

-Since the path to the shared library must be passed to the interface, a word about the expected location of the corresponding file should be lost:
+If only the pure compilation process is carried out, the resulting library is located inside the buid directory at `prog/dftb+/`.
+If ``make install`` was executed in addition, there is also a copy placed in the `CMAKE_INSTALL_PREFIX` path, which defaults to `install/lib/` inside the build directory.
+Within these locations, the library files `libdftbplus.*` will be installed.

-If only the pure compilation process was carried out, the library is located under `prog/dftb+/libdftbplus.*` in the target installation directory.
-If ``make install`` was executed in addition, there is also a copy under `_install/lib/libdftbplus.*`.
+The path to the resulting shared library must be passed to the interface, so you will need to know where the `libdftbplus.so` file ends up.

 Setting up the interface
 ========================

-A convenient way to install the interface is provided.
-By simply issuing ``python setup.py`` in the directory `tools/pythonapi/` you can install it system-wide into your normal Python installation.
+You can install the script package via the standard 'python setup' mechanism.
+If you want to install it system-wide into your normal python installation, with the appropriate permissions you can simply issue ``python setup.py`` in the directory `tools/pythonapi/`.
 Alternatively, to install it locally in your home space, use ``python setup.py install --user``.
 If the local Python installation directory is not in your PATH, you should add it accordingly.

 .. _sec-interfaces-pyapi-input: